 - Saindhav Salt Natural potassium nitricum 20 mg

 Key Ingredients of Anuloma DS Tablet

-Cassia angustifolia (Cassia lanceolata Wall., Cassia elongata Lem—Lisanc., Cassia medicinatis Bisch., Senna officinalis Roxb., Senna angustifolia Batka) is Latin name of Senna.
+Cassia Angustifolia (Cassia lanceolata Wall., Cassia elongate Lem—Lisanc., Cassia medicinatis Bisch., Senna officinalis Roxb., Senna Angustifolia Batka) is Latin name of Senna.

 Senna has the following Ayurvedic properties